jjallaire/openai-evals-api/README.md

 -   [Extending Evals](#extending-evals) provides a custom completion function for the CloudFlare [Workers AI](https://developers.cloudflare.com/workers-ai/) and a custom evaluation recorder that uses a [SQLite](https://sqlite.org/index.html) database.

+This repository also includes a high-level comparison between OpenAI Evals and several other similar frameworks (see [LLM Evaluation Frameworks](frameworks.md)).

 ### Setup

 To run and experiment with the code in this repository you will need to clone the OpenAI `evals` repo into a directory alongside this one and then create a virtual environment that includes `evals` (note that recent versions of `evals` are not on PyPI so cloning locally is required).
 For example, starting from this directory structure: